Stone Brook Seniors Review: Active Adult Living Community Analysis

 Conclusion

-Stone Brook's monthly rates are about 40% below San Marcos averages while offering full access to amenities.
-It's a cost-effective option with comprehensive services.
+Stone Brook's monthly rates are below typical San Marcos market rents while offering full access to amenities.
+It is a cost-effective option with a range of services.

 Strengths include quick maintenance response times, regular activity programming, and multi-layer security.
 Recent management transitions have created some inconsistencies, but maintenance and social programs remain strong.